hans/hans.github.com/_drafts/2018-06-08-conceptual-confusions-roadmaps.md

 This post addresses the first critical of these critical conceptual issues.
 This issue is the least technical – and possibly the least deep-cutting – of those which I want to raise.
 Because it touches on one of the most common safety topics, though, I thought it'd be best to publish this one first.

 Some of the most well-known recent work in AI safety has a flavor which I'll label *mid-term*.
-Problems addressed by such work include [scalably specifying][16] and [supervising reward-based learning][14], [preventing unwanted side effects][15], [safely generalizing][14] [out-of-domain][15], and [ensuring that systems remain under our control][17].
-Such problems are more general than the most immediately practical safety issues[^1] but more actionable than the longer-term issues.[^2] In contrast with shorter-term issues, much mid-term research is carried out with an eye to the long term.
+Problems addressed by such work include scalably specifying and supervising reward-based learning, preventing unwanted side effects, safely generalizing out-of-domain, and ensuring that systems remain under our control.[^1] Such problems are more general than the most immediately practical safety issues[^2] but more actionable than the longer-term issues.[^3] In contrast with shorter-term issues, much mid-term research is carried out with an eye to the long term.
 [Leike et al. (2017)][18] state, for example:

 > While these [proposed grid-world safety environments] are highly abstract and not always intuitive, their simplicity has two advantages: it makes the learning problem very simple and it limits confounding factors in experiments.
 Such simple environments could also be considered as minimal safety checks: an algorithm that fails to behave safely in such simple environments is also unlikely to behave safely in real-world, safety-critical environments where it is much more complicated to test.
 Despite the simplicity of the environments, **we have selected these challenges with the safety of very powerful artificial agents (such as artificial general intelligence) in mind.**